Connect with ProQuest

 No Encore | The 100th Anniversary of Billie Holiday’s Birth and the Legacy of "Strange Fruit"

-Senior Product Manager/Arts
+By Peg Bessette Knight, Senior Product Manager/Arts

 With recent ProQuest blog posts on Black History Month in February, Women’s History Month in March, and a recent focus on women in the arts, it seems only fitting to turn the spotlight to the 100th anniversary of the birth of Billie Holiday, a black female artist, jazz legend, and inspiration to contemporary female vocalists (such as Diana Krall, Madeleine Peyroux and Lavey Smith), more than 50 years after her death.

 Born on April 7th, 1915, Holiday’s is a story of struggle: enduring an attempted rape at age 10 or 11; prostitution (along with her mother) in a Harlem brothel by age 14; and developing a heroin addiction late in her short 44 years.
 But she grew to become a legendary vocalist whose voice still haunts, still resonates, still is considered one of the most expressive and influential female voices of her century.

 Holiday’s early life involved confrontations with a side of human nature children should be spared.
 These experiences seem to have informed her interpretation of every song she put her voice to, particularly songs that take the perspective of the losing side of a love affair, such as the seemingly upbeat “All of Me.”
 The arrangement seems to belie the message, in which Holiday seems to literally give her body over, to resign herself to being overtaken, physically, metaphorically, and completely.

 You took the part

 So why not take